 Raleway31.0%

-The top five fonts are all sans-serif typefaces optimized for screen readability.
-Playfair Display is the lone serif font in the top group, often used for headings to add a traditional or authoritative feel.
-The average site uses just 1.2 font families, suggesting that most firms stick to a single typeface (often with multiple weights) rather than mixing heading and body fonts.
+The top five families are all sans-serif typefaces optimized for screen readability.
+Playfair Display is the lone serif in the top group, often reserved for headings to lend a traditional or authoritative feel.
+The average site uses just 1.2 font families, which suggests most firms stay with a single typeface, often across several weights, rather than mixing heading and body fonts.

-One pattern worth noting: several of these fonts (Open Sans, Roboto, Lato) are legacy choices from the early 2010s.
-Modern alternatives like Inter, which was specifically designed for screen interfaces, appear on only 0.7% of sites.
-This suggests many law firm sites are running outdated themes or have not revisited their typography choices in years.
+One pattern is worth noting.
+Several of these fonts (Open Sans, Roboto, Lato) are legacy choices from the early 2010s.
+A modern alternative such as Inter, designed specifically for screen interfaces, appears on only 0.7 percent of sites.
+That suggests many law firm sites run outdated themes or have not revisited their typography in years.

 Font preloading and font-display: swap are the two most impactful optimizations for web font performance.
-Preloading tells the browser to start downloading font files immediately, before CSS is parsed.
-The font-display: swap property ensures text remains visible in a fallback font while the custom font loads, preventing the "flash of invisible text" (FOIT) that plagues poorly configured sites.
+Preloading tells the browser to begin downloading font files immediately, before the CSS is parsed.
+The font-display: swap property keeps text visible in a fallback font while the custom font loads, preventing the flash of invisible text (FOIT) that plagues poorly configured sites.

-Adoption of both practices is remarkably low across the legal industry.
+Adoption of both is remarkably low across the legal industry.

 Neither20969.0%

-69.0% of law firm websites use neither font preloading nor font-display: swap.
-These sites are fully exposed to the default browser behavior for font loading, which typically means invisible text for up to 3 seconds on slow connections (Chrome, Firefox) or immediate fallback with a disruptive swap (Safari).
+69.0 percent of law firm websites use neither font preloading nor font-display: swap.
+These sites are fully exposed to the browser's default font loading behavior, which usually means invisible text for up to 3 seconds on slow connections (Chrome, Firefox) or an immediate fallback with a disruptive swap (Safari).

-Only 7.6% of sites implement both optimizations together.
-This is the recommended best practice and represents the gold standard for font loading performance.
-For context, Google's own PageSpeed Insights flags missing font-display: swap as a performance issue, yet over 75% of these law firm sites would fail that check.
+Only 7.6 percent of sites implement both optimizations together.
+That is the recommended best practice and the gold standard for font loading performance.
+For context, Google's own PageSpeed Insights flags missing font-display: swap as a performance issue, yet over 75 percent of these law firm sites would fail that check.

 Every font file a browser must download adds to page weight and competes for bandwidth during the critical rendering path.
-Performance best practices recommend limiting font files to 2-4 total.
+Best practice recommends limiting font files to 2 to 4 total.
 Here is how law firm websites actually stack up.

 0 (no font files)18862.0%